 Crowned Commonwealth Champion in 2014, Libby had to miss a number of major competitions through illness and injury.
 She was reclassified as a T11 sprinter in 2016 and went on to set a world record in the T11 200m at July’s IPC Athletics Grand Prix Final, the same venue where she took to the podium in 2012.

 In London, Libby was also joined by younger brother James, who was selected to ParalympicsGB to compete as a swimmer, winning bronze in the 100m Butterfly (S12).
-Keeping the family tradition, her brother Stephen is selected to represent ParalympicsGB in swimming at Rio 2016.
+Keeping the family tradition, her brother Stephen was selected to represent ParalympicsGB in swimming at Rio 2016.

 Show your support for Libby Clegg by sharing their bio!